chains-lab/cities-svc/docs/web/docs/InviteDataAttributes.md

 ### NewInviteDataAttributes

-`func NewInviteDataAttributes(status string, role string, cityId uuid.UUID, token string, expiresAt time.Time, createdAt time.Time, ) *InviteDataAttributes`
+`func NewInviteDataAttributes(status string, role string, cityId uuid.UUID, userId uuid.UUID, expiresAt time.Time, createdAt time.Time, ) *InviteDataAttributes`

 NewInviteDataAttributes instantiates a new InviteDataAttributes object This constructor will assign default values to properties that have it defined,